Lavbella/pdftransf/README.md

 <a name="en"></a>
 ## 🇬🇧 English

+📦 **Direct Download:** You don't even need to compile the code!
+You can download the standalone executable (`.exe`) ready for immediate use directly from the [Releases](https://github.com) section of this repository.

 An intuitive web application built with Python and **Streamlit** that allows you to manipulate PDF files (merge, number, remove pages, and compress).
 The project includes **PyInstaller** support to convert the application into a standalone executable (`.exe`) via a dedicated bootstrap script.